-Opioid abuse is widespread and severe nationwide, but Appalachia may be the area that is hardest-hit.
-The region have some of the highest opioid prescription rates in the United States (U.S.) (CDC, "U.S. County Prescribing Rates," 2017), and many rural Appalachians believe that drug addiction and abuse is the biggest problem in their communities (NPR, RWJF, Harvard, 2018).
+Opioid use disorder (OUD) is widespread and severe nationwide, but Appalachia may be the area that is hardest-hit.
+The region has some of the highest opioid prescription rates in the United States (U.S.) (CDC, "U.S. County Prescribing Rates," 2017), and many rural Appalachians believe that drug addiction and misuse is the biggest problem in their communities (NPR, RWJF, Harvard, 2018).